adamcysec/adamcysec.github.io/_posts/design/2022-04-03-BITB-attack.md

 ### Creating a phishing site

 Think of this attack as a phishing site within a phishing site.
-First the attacker must create and host a phishing site prending to be hosting free games.
+First the attacker must create and host a phishing site pretending to be hosting free games.
 Then the attacker must create another web page pretending to be a gmail login page.

 ### Creating a button